ScSteffen/CharmNet/README.md

-# CharmNet
+# CharmKiT
-CharmNet Benchmarking Suite using the [UM-Bridge UQ suite](https://um-bridge-benchmarks.readthedocs.io/en/docs/) and the [KiT-RT PDE simulator](https://kit-rt.readthedocs.io/en/develop/index.html).
+CharmKiT is a enchmarking suite for the CharmNet project using the [UM-Bridge UQ suite](https://um-bridge-benchmarks.readthedocs.io/en/docs/) and the [KiT-RT PDE simulator](https://kit-rt.readthedocs.io/en/develop/index.html).

-CharmNet contains a series of testcases outlined below.

 ## Installation